PET | TAO Doesn’t Add Bentonite Clay Powder

 - With medication.

 Bentonite’s absorbent qualities and negative charge impact the efficacy of other treatments.

 Research on clay in a pet’s diet is sparse.

 Why is Bentonite Clay Powder in Dog and Cat Food?

-Bentonite is also commonly added to livestock feeds as a pellet binders and toxin absorber.
+Bentonite is also commonly added to livestock feeds as a pellet binder and toxin absorber.
 If the animals eat “bad” food, the thinking is the clay will absorb the toxins.

 However, the FDA has frowned upon the practice, asking livestock farmers to cease several years ago.